ammar1625/Bank-Project-client-side-with-server-side/README.md

-this is a simple banking web application created 100% by me from from scratch the idea was inspired from wise bank web app and the design as well i tried to keep it as simple as possibe because it is for learning purposes my main objective was to create a simple but complete back-end and a complete front-end and integrate them with Apis
+this is a simple banking web application created 100% by me from scratch the idea was inspired from wise bank web app and the design as well i tried to keep it as simple as possibe because it is for learning purposes my main objective was to create a simple but complete back-end and a complete front-end and integrate them with Apis